Hextical/university-notes/README.md

 # university-notes

 All my university notes done in LaTeX.
+I will probably not update these anymore.

 # [View Notes Here!](https://hextical.github.io/university-notes/)